-Powered solely by light, the watch comes with all the imaginable features, including a digital compass, thermometer, full-auto backlight, and world time in 31 timezones.
+Powered solely by light, the watch comes with all the imaginable features, including a Twin Sensor for digital compass and thermometer function, full-auto backlight, and world time in 31 timezones.
 The moon data, including the current phase and a specific date, is reachable through one of the digital displays.

 The G-Shock Mudman is huge at 51mm in diameter – not every wrist is suitable for the size.
 Therefore, make use of a watch sizing guide and consider the peculiarities of your wrist before the purchase.

 Lucien Piccard has a glorious history when numerous celebrities, including Frank Sinatra and Elvis Presley, have worn one of its timepieces.
 However, the Swiss brand faced difficulties a decade ago, which eventually ended in bankruptcy.
 Now an international watch company that reflects the style and elegance of its Swiss heritage, Lucien Piccard provides eye-catching wristwear at affordable rates.